MelchMwoan/AvansProgrammeren4/README.md

 ---

-This is an API which is used to create the backend of the Share-a-Meal application.
+This is an API which is used to create the backend of a Share-a-Meal application.

 ## Requirements for installation
 ---